This article originally appeared in The Medianite, 2018.

 I have looked at the registered height of all arilbreds in each of these categories, from 1950 through 2016, when height data was available and when the chromosome configuration could be inferred with confidence.
 The data is summarized in the graph below.
 (I have binned the raw data into 2-inch bins.
 For some reason, hybridizers seem to strongly prefer even heights to odd heights, creating a sawtooth pattern in the data that needlessly distracts.
 The Y axis shows the percentage of irises of the given type that fall in each height bin.)

-Let's first address the boundary between ABDs, represented by the APT chromosome configuration (green line), and the ABMs, represented by APTT (red line).These curves cross around 13 inches, and this seems the obvious dividing line.
+Let's first address the boundary between ABDs, represented by the APT chromosome configuration (blue line), and the ABMs, represented by APTT (green line).These curves cross around 13 inches, and this seems the obvious dividing line.
 There are still a number of APTs taller than this, including a curious peak around 20 inches.
 But I don't think anyone would have qualms about placing these in the ABM class.

 Finding the best dividing line between the ABM class and the remaining tall arilbreds (which I shall call ABT for the sake of clarity here) is a more involved task.
 These curves do not cross clearly at a single point, but rather are quite similar throughout the 20-22 inch range.
-This represents a difficult judgment to make, since there are a substantial number of APTT, AATT, and ATTT irises who classification will be affected by the placement of the height limit.
+This represents a difficult judgment to make, since there are a substantial number of APTT, AATT, and ATTT irises whose classification will be affected by the placement of the height limit.

 The rationale used is to minimize the probability that an iris will be placed in a class that is counterintuitive with respect to its chromosome configuration.
 We would expect APTT irises to be classed as ABM, and expect AATT and ATTT irises to be classed as ABT.
 The best height limit is the one that minimizes the chance of a "misplacement" for both types.
 The following table shows how the rate of misplacement changes with the height limit chosen.